FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th August 2024.md

 Some Members view was that Workshops should be held with each of the Municipal

-Districts and the Metropolitan District to agree and prioritise items to be included in the--- **2**
+Districts and the Metropolitan District to agree and prioritise items to be included in the
+---
+**2**

 Mayoral Programme, while others were in agreement to amend the Schedule of Ordinary